How to Fix Vizio TV Remote not Working: Step-by-Step

 Also, use a cotton swab with a bit of distilled alcohol to clean any impurities on the Tv sensor and also on the IR remote sensor ( the small lightbulb on the remote’s front edge).

 - Press and hold the Set or Setup button.
-Release the button LED on the top of the remote light blinks twice.
+Release the button when the LED light on the top of the remote blinks twice.

 - Type in the reset code of your remote, most Vizio universal remotes have a reset code of 981 or 977.
 You can also consult your remote’s manual to find the reset code.

 - Again, the LED should flash twice.
 This means that the memory has been cleared and any firmware issues should be resolved.